anjackson/sliver/README.md

 ### Package the results

 This sub-command has not been implemented yet.
-In the mean time, you can run this:
+In the meantime, you can run this:

 ```sh
 uwx wacz create -o archive.wacz -t -d ./collections/mementos/archive/*.warc.gz
 ```

+__EXCEPT__ there seems to be an undeclared dependency on `setuptools` so that fails.
+You must install [`wacz`](https://github.com/webrecorder/py-wacz) separately.

 __TBD__ Run `sliver package` to package the WARCs and screenshots etc. into a [WACZ web archive zip package](https://specs.webrecorder.net/wacz/latest/).